Release-Candidate/OCaml-Buck-2-Examples/README.md

 ## Examples

-The example projects in this directory are meant to show the following usage:
+Each example project directory contains a `README.md` file explaining its Buck 2 configuration files and how to generate them.

 - [./basic_example/](./basic_example/) - a OCaml project which uses Opam package dependencies, but no PPX.
 Contains a library, an executable that uses the library and tests of the library.
 - [./ocamllex_menhir_example/](./ocamllex_menhir_example/) - a OCaml project which uses OCamlLex and Menhir to generate OCaml code.
 Contains a library, an executable that uses the library and tests of the library.